ducluu27/Fantasy_Football/README.md

 # Fantasy_Football

 ## Overview
-Creating a linear regression machine learning model to predict the 2021 Fantasy Football Draft.
-The data was provided by Pro Football Reference
+The data was provided by Pro Football Reference.
+My first attempt to creating a linear regression machine learning model to predict the 2021 Fantasy Football Draft.
+The FF_PLayer notebook is to help assist people compare 2 different players stats on 1 dataframe.
+The reason why I created this tool is because I didn't want to open 10 tabs on draft day to do research on a player's stats from the last 3 years.
+It is so much easier if I just had it all in one dataframe and given the ability to change the players by updating the input values.

 ## Machine Learning Model
 The 2021_Analysis is my first attempt creating a machine learning model that can predict the 2021 Fantasy Football draft.
 It is still a work in progress.
 I was able to create a linear regression model but for some reason Jordan Howard is the 17 best rb for 2021.
 This is definitely incorrect.
 I will keep working on this until it makes more sense.